4.1 Sussex Policy, Guidance and Toolkits

 In setting out to achieve this, it must:

 - Publish an annual report outlining its work and findings of any Safeguarding Adults Reviews to member organisations and the public.

 - Publish a strategic plan each financial year with key objectives, consulting with Healthwatch and developed with local community involvement.
 The SAB must also take account of the views of people who use care and support, families, and carer representatives .

 - Undertake any Safeguarding Adults Reviews (SARs).

-Please visit the following websites for more detailed information on the role of the SABs in Sussex, their annual reports, strategic plans and current priorities.
+Please visit the following websites for more detailed information on the role of the SABs in Sussex, published SARs, annual reports, strategic plans, and current priorities.

 East Sussex: www.eastsussexsab.org.uk

 The Sussex Safeguarding Adults Thresholds Guidance for Professionals contains information on signs and indicators of abuse and neglect and what should be reported as a safeguarding concern.

 Any concerns about modern slavery should always be reported.